 You can create Multiple Choice Questions (MCQs) that help in screening the candidates quickly and effortlessly.
 The Multiple Choice Questions can have one correct answer or multiple correct answers.

-By default, the score assigned to one MCQ is 5.
+You can assign a total score to the MCQ question at the time of its creation.
 If there is more than one correct answer for a Question, then each correct answer is assigned an equal fraction of the total score.

-Note: If a candidate selects more answer options than the number of correct answer options, then zero points are assigned.
+Note: If a candidate selects more answer options than the number of correct answer options, then no point is assigned to the candidate for that question.

-You cannot customize the score for each question while creating a question.
-However, you can change the score for the complete test with multiple choice questions from the MCQ settings located in advanced settings.
+You can customize the score for each question while creating a question.
+You can also change the score for the complete test with multiple-choice questions from the MCQ settings located in advanced settings.
 The MCQ settings also allow you to assign a negative score for the incorrect answers.

 Refer to the MCQ settings topic for more information.